How Will My New Flooring Be Installed?

 Different Installation Process:

 Before we begin reviewing these three installation processes, it’s important to give some basic material information.
 Hardwood flooring and laminate flooring is typically manufactured and sold in pre-cut, long and slender planks.
 These planks are boxed.
-Carpet is typically manufactured in long, wide rolls.
+Carpet, low pile and high pile is typically manufactured in long, wide rolls.
 Portions are stretched and cut accordingly.

 The Steps To Hardwood Installation